Ohio State begins season at home against IU Indianapolis

 Columbus, Ohio; Monday, 6:30 p.m.
 EST

-BOTTOM LINE: Ohio State starts the season at home against IU Indianapolis.
+BOTTOM LINE: Ohio State begins the season at home against IU Indianapolis.

-IU Indianapolis finished 10-22 overall with a 4-12 record on the road last season.
+IU Indianapolis finished 10-22 overall last season while going 4-12 on the road.
 The Jaguars allowed opponents to score 76.8 points per game and shot 47.5% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.